stabbystabstab/district-club-map/README.md

 Example here (it's my book blog and it's embarassing, so please do not read!): http://www.bookninja.org/index.php/toastmasters-club-map-district-73/

 P.S.
-My JavaScript is average at best, so please make a pull request if you think you can improve this!!
+My JavaScript is pretty average, so please make a pull request if you think you can improve this!!